 State University Museum, East Lansing, MI; South Dakota State

-Historical Society, Pierre, SD; Holocaust Memorial and Tolerance Center of Nassau County, Glen Cove, NY; Beaumier Upper Penninsula Heritage Center, Northern Michigan University, Marquette, MI; and Schoolcraft College, Livonia, MI; and Stauth Memorial Museum, Montezuma, KS; and Holland Museum, Holland, MI.
+Historical Society, Pierre, SD; Holocaust Memorial and Tolerance Center of Nassau County, Glen Cove, NY; Beaumier Upper Penninsula Heritage Center, Northern Michigan University, Marquette, MI; Schoolcraft College, Livonia, MI; and Stauth Memorial Museum, Montezuma, KS; and Holland Museum, Holland, MI.

 fee (8-week period) :